-As set forth in the table above, for 2012, we changed the size of our equity-based awards to each of our named executive officers.
-The value of annual equity-based award grants in 2012 for our executive officers increased between 19% and 33%.
-In determining the size of these awards for 2012, the Committee first considered the total value/spend on equity for 2011, which was used as the foundation for determining the 2012 equity budget.
+Our practice has been to award equity-based incentives in amounts that vary based on the executive's scope of responsibility and the expected contributions of the executive officer and the executive officer's operating unit to the Company.
+As set forth in the table above, for 2013, we increased the size of our equity-based awards to each of our named executive officers to acknowledge his high level of performance achieved during the prior year.
+The value of annual equity-based award grants in 2013 for our executive officers increased between 11% and 13%.
+In determining the size of these awards for 2013, the Committee first considered the total value/spend on equity for 2012, which was used as the foundation for determining the 2013 equity budget.
 The Committee then reviewed and approved a range of award valuations for each employee level.
-For our named executive officers, the Committee determined the appropriate allocations to each executive officer based on the most recent available peer group competitive assessment data, the current pay position, performance, goal achievement, changes in job responsibilities and historical data of awards made to executives in prior years.
-The Committee determined to increase the size of the equity-based awards for each executive officer in recognition of the increased scale and complexity of the Company, the increased acquisition and growth opportunities completed during the year and the financial performance of the Company.
+For our named executive officers, the Committee determined the appropriate allocations to each executive officer based on the most recent available peer group competitive assessment data, performance, goal achievement, scope of job responsibilities and historical data of awards made to executives in prior years.
+The Committee determined to increase the size of the equity-based awards for each executive officer in recognition of the continued increase in global scale and complexity of the Company, the increased acquisition and growth opportunities completed during the year and the financial performance of the Company.